There's just something about donuts that everyone loves. Up until recently, I assumed everyone had a donut at least once in their life.

 - 1 Cup Vanilla Yogurt, Low Fat

-- 4 tablespoon Unsalted Butter, Melted
+- 4 Tbsp Unsalted Butter, Melted

-- 2 teaspoon Vanilla Extract
+- 2 Tsp Vanilla Extract

 For the Chocolate Glaze

-- 4 oz Semisweet Chocolate, roughly chopped
+- 4 oz Semi-Sweet Chocolate, roughly chopped

-- 2 tablespoon Unsalted Butter
+- 2 Tbsp Unsalted Butter

 - 1 Cup Powdered Sugar

-- 1 teaspoon Vanilla Extract
+- 1 Tsp Vanilla Extract

-- 4 tablespoon Evaporated Milk
+- 4 Tbsp Evaporated Milk

 - Sprinkles, optional